-adjustments of the exchange rate.
+From a social policy point of view, it is even more important that, in internationalised and liberalised markets for goods and services, firms have become price takers, and that among the member states of the European Monetary Union, governments have also lost the option of correcting a loss of international competitiveness through adjustments of the exchange rate.
 As a consequence, above-average cost increases can no longer be passed on to captive consumers.
 At the same time, firms are now facing investors who are no longer limited to national investment opportunities but will compare (post tax!) rates of return achieved by real or portfolio investments to benchmarks defined by the most profitable investment opportunities available internationally.
-[8] Moreover, the resulting pressures are felt not only in the exposed sectors of the economy, but also in sheltered branches supplying local goods and services to internationally exposed firms, as well as in capital-intensive branches providing services that are locally produced and consumed - as is true in the media, in wholesale and retail trade or in hotels.
+Moreover, the resulting pressures are felt not only in the exposed sectors of the economy, but also in sheltered branches supplying local goods and services to internationally exposed firms, as well as in capital-intensive branches providing services that are locally produced and consumed.
+This is comparable to the situation in the media, in wholesale and retail trade or in hotels.

-As a consequence, private sector firms are now much less able to cross-subsidize between highly profitable and less profitable lines of production, or between highly productive and less productive jobs.
-Instead, and most obviously within the European Monetary Union, each product - and in the extreme, each job - must now earn its full costs of production plus an adequate rate of return on capital at internationally uniform prices.[9]
-For governments and unions that implies that the employment risks associated with strategies aiming at the "de-commodification of labor" (Esping-Andersen 1990) have greatly increased.
-Solidaristic union wages, government minimum-wage legislation, social policies raising the reservation wage of unemployed job seekers, and taxes and regulations imposing non-wage labor costs - all of these are now more likely than before to entail job losses if they raise production costs above the level that is compatible with expected earnings.
-Obviously, these risks will most directly affect service jobs whose productivity cannot easily be increased, and hence the employment opportunities of less skilled workers.
+As a consequence, private sector firms are now much less able to cross-subsidise between highly profitable and less profitable lines of production, or between highly productive and less productive jobs.
+Instead, and most obviously within the European Monetary Union, each product and, in the extreme, each job, must now earn its full costs of production plus an adequate rate of return on capital at internationally uniform prices.
+For governments and unions this implies that the employment risks associated with strategies aiming at the 'de-commodification of labour' (Esping-Andersen 1990) have greatly increased.
+Solidaristic union wages, government minimum-wage legislation, social policies raising the reservation wage of unemployed job seekers, and taxes and regulations imposing non-wage labour costs are all now more likely than before to entail job losses if they raise production costs above the level that is compatible with expected earnings.
+Obviously, these risks will most directly affect service jobs whose productivity cannot easily be increased, and hence will reduce the employment opportunities of less skilled workers.

-In conclusion, then, more intense international competition in product markets is driving up productivity and skill requirements, and it tends to limit or reduce employment opportunities in the exposed sectors of the economy - in particular, for less skilled workers.
-The effect is reinforced by the higher rates of return demanded by internationalized capital markets which also affect employment in capital-intensive branches of the sheltered sector.
-As a consequence, it is now generally more difficult than before to instrumentalize private sector employment relations for the achievement of egalitarian welfare goals.
-If such purposes were in the past pursued through collective bargaining and government regulations of employment conditions, their continuing realization will now depend to a larger degree on the formal welfare state and the tax system.
-These options, however, are also constrained by the impact of economic internationalization on welfare state revenue.
+In summary, then, more intense international competition in product markets is driving up productivity and skill requirements, and it tends to limit or reduce employment opportunities in the exposed sectors of the economy in particular, for less skilled workers.
+The effect is reinforced by the higher rates of return demanded by internationalised capital markets, and this also affects employment in capital-intensive branches of the sheltered sector.
+As a consequence, it is now generally more difficult than before to instrumentalise private sector employment relations for the achievement of egalitarian welfare goals.
+If such purposes were, in the past, pursued through collective bargaining and government regulations of employment conditions, their continuing realisation will now depend to a larger degree on the formal welfare state and the tax system.
+These options, however, are also constrained by the impact of economic internationalisation on welfare state revenue.